 One of the initial concerns for many iPad owners is how quickly iPad screens appear to fill with finger prints and smudge marks.
-Apple’s new beautiful device looks a bit less appealing when its covered in smudge marks and oily finger prints.
+Apple’s beautiful line of iPads look a bit less appealing when its covered in smudge marks and oily finger prints.

-When showing off the device, and to keep it it optimal condition for as long as possible it is important to keep the iPad clean and safe.
-The steps and process is very similar to how to clean your iPhone screen.
+When showing off the device, and to keep it in optimal condition for as long as possible it is important to keep the iPad clean and safe.
 To keep the outer areas of the iPad safe it may be a good idea to invest in an iPad case.
-I personally like the clear silicone ones that keep the outside and back of the iPad free from scratches.

 - unplug all cables and disconnect the iPad from any accessories or docks